glenpp/cacti-uloganalyser/postfix/README.md

 We rely on my [Universal Log Analyser](../) to use the plugins provided here.
 Please refer to that article and get that working first and then continue configuration for this article.

-There are 4 plugins in this case: postfix.pm, dkim.pm, clamav.pm and spamd.pm
+There are 4 plugins in this case: postfix.pm, opendkim.pm, clamav.pm and spamd.pm

 These are in the tarball (see later).
 Place the plugins in the plugin directory (default is **/etc/snmp/uloganalyser-plugin/**)